watterott/HDMI-Adapter/software/README.md

   echo ATE >> /dev/ttyACM0
   ```

+  *Note: If you are using a display with capacitive touchpanel the jumpers SDA+SCL have to be opened after the programming.*

 ## Optional Resistive Touchpanel Calibration
 * Hold down the switch and plug in the USB connector (power on).